Sergio Mattarella: Minister and lawmaker

 On 29 July 1987, Mattarella was appointed Italian Minister for Parliamentary Relations in the government led by the DC prime minister Giovanni Goria.
 The government lasted until April 1988, when De Mita was sworn in as new prime minister; however, Mattarella was confirmed as minister.
 In March 1989, a maxi-competition for professorships was held for the secondary school.
-Mattarella reorganized also the teaching programs of two-year high schools, completing the first steps of the so-called "Brocca project", the educational system's revision program, undertaken under his predecessor Giovanni Galloni in 1988.
+Mattarella reorganized also the teaching programs of two-year high schools, completing the first steps of the "Brocca project", the educational system's revision program, undertaken under his predecessor Giovanni Galloni in 1988.
 Mattarella also oversaw the overall reform of the elementary school, which made the three teachers' module on two classes universal on 23 May 1990, leading to the overcoming of the traditional single teacher.

 On 23 July 1989, Mattarella became Italian Minister of Education in the sixth cabinet of Giulio Andreotti.
 In January 1990, Mattarella led the first National School Conference, which discussed the renewal of the educational system and addressed the issue of school autonomy.
-At the end of June 1990, the so-called "anti-drug law" was approved, which mandated health education to schools; the combination of the education system and preventive measures, not only in health matters, was part of the programmatic lines that the minister had drawn.
+At the end of June 1990, the "anti-drug law" was approved, which mandated health education to schools; the combination of the education system and preventive measures, not only in health matters, was part of the programmatic lines that the minister had drawn.
 On 27 July 1990, Mattarella resigned from his position, together with other ministers, upon the Italian Parliament's passing in 1990 of the Mammì Act, liberalising the media in Italy, which they saw as a favour to the media magnate Berlusconi.

 In 1990, Mattarella was elected deputy secretary of the DC.
 He left the post two years later to become director of Il Popolo, the official newspaper of the party.
 Following the 1993 Italian referendum, he drafted the new electoral law nicknamed Mattarellum.
 The electoral law consisted in a parallel voting system, which act as a mixed system, with 75% of seats allocated using a first-past-the-post electoral system and 25% using proportional representation, with one round of voting.

 During those years in the early 1990s, the whole Italian political system was shocked by the Tangentopoli corruption scandal; Mattarella was not directly involved in the scandal.
 In August 1993, he was among the recipients of an investigation's notification that followed the statements of a Sicilian real estate entrepreneur, who accused him.
 Mattarella resigned from all his posts and was thanked by Mino Martinazzoli, the then DC leader, who expressed his support to him.
 Martinazzoli's statement was publicly criticized by Francesco Cossiga because it was in contrast with what was done for other politicians involved in the scandal.
 Mattarella was later acquitted of the charge.